corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/contract.md

    The `verify` method preceded by the `override` keyword appears.
 3. Extract the command from the transaction.
 4. Verify the intention of the transaction (Issue or Redeem) using an `if/else` or `when` block.
-5. Use Kotlin’s `requires` method to include the contract’s verification rules for issuing:
+5. Use Kotlin’s `require` method to include the contract’s verification rules for issuing:
    ```kotlin
    val output = transaction.getOutputStates(AppleStamp::class.java).first()
    require(transaction.outputContractStates.size == 1) {